 e-mail us your postal address and we will send you out the CD from which most of these soundbites were taken.

 Most browsers now have the wherewithal to play backmp3 files, but if yours does not then you can go direct to www.nullsoft.com for the latest (or a MAC) version of WinAmp.
 This is a self-extracting zip, and just requires you to double-click on the file once you have downloaded it (save it to disk).
 The player will install itself on your system and you will then be able to play back the audio files in all their splendour.
 If possible, connect your PC up to some large speakers - this gives the best results.
 There is a lot of bottom end in all these clips, and they will play back at an unbelievable level of fidelity if your reproduction chain is up to it.
-Most of the tracks are 160 kbps mp3s, although the soundbites and Grosvenor tracks are at a lower rate because bandwidth and download time used to be issues...
+The new St Peter's tracks are 192 kbps mp3s...

 Click on this icon at the left of the description to download the clip.